Goli-SF/python_101_humanities/episodes/02_analyze_text_data.md

 ```

 This line creates a new figure for plotting with a specified size.
 The `figsize` parameter
 sets the dimensions of the figure to 10 inches wide and 5 inches tall.
-This helps in
-controlling how the word cloud will be displayed.

 ```
 plt.imshow(wordcloud, interpolation='bilinear')